 What is Port?

-Port is an internal developer portal designed primarily for platform engineering teams, DevOps engineers, and SREs who want to streamline service management and automate infrastructure provisioning.
+Port (getport.io) is an internal developer portal designed primarily for platform engineering teams, DevOps engineers, and SREs who want to streamline service management and automate infrastructure provisioning.
 The platform emphasizes flexibility and customization, allowing teams to define their own data models and build custom workflows for their specific needs.

-Founded in Tel Aviv, Port has raised funding to build what it describes as a highly customizable developer portal.
+Founded in Tel Aviv, Port has raised funding to build what it describes as a highly customizable internal developer portal.
 The company's core philosophy centers on giving platform teams complete control over how they structure their portal, what data they track, and how workflows are automated.

 Port's customer base includes platform engineering teams at growing tech companies and organizations with strong DevOps practices.
 The platform appeals particularly to teams that have the resources to invest in customization and want to build workflows tailored to their specific infrastructure and processes.

 However, the platform's architecture requires significant upfront configuration.
 Unlike some alternatives that provide out-of-the-box data models and integrations, Port operates on the principle that teams should define everything from scratch.
-This approach offers flexibility but comes with trade-offs in time to value and ongoing maintenance requirements.
+This approach offers flexibility but comes with trade-offs in time-to-value and ongoing maintenance requirements.

 Key use cases for Port